 Overdraft protection is a ripoff that’s pushed as a benefit to bank customers.
-Really, it’s just symptomatic of a larger trend of the nation’s big banks trying to rip off customers.
+But really, it’s just symptomatic of a larger trend of the nation’s big banks trying to rip off customers, according to Clark.

-“Banks live by fee-ing you to death,” Clark says.
-“So look at online banks, credit unions and small local banks that don’t want to fee you to death.
+“Banks live by ‘fee-ing’ you to death,” Clark says.
+“So look at online banks, credit unions and small local banks that don’t want to do that.
 They actually want to serve you.”

 To learn how to switch banks, see our step-by-step guide here.
 It’s easier than you think!